occitech/invoices/readme.md

 This plugin use the migrations plugin of CakeDC (Tested with version 2.1).
 This plugin use the partial plugin of joeytrapp.
 This plugin use the TCPDF (Tested with version 5.9.137).
+This plugin use the jquery (Tested with version 1.7.1).
+This plugin use the TwitterBootstrapFormHelper of Occitech.

 ## Configuration